-Memorial Day – originally called Decoration Day, is a day of remembrance for those who have died in our nation’s service.
-Memorial Day was officially proclaimed on May 5, 1868, by General John Logan, national commander of the Grand Army of the Republic and was first observed on May 30, 1868, when flowers were placed on the graves of Union and Confederate soldiers at Arlington National Cemetery.
+Memorial Day – originally called Decoration Day – is a day of remembrance for those who have died in our nation’s service.
+Memorial Day was officially proclaimed on May 5, 1868, by Gen. John Logan, national commander of the Grand Army of the Republic and was first observed on May 30, 1868, when flowers were placed on the graves of Union and Confederate soldiers at Arlington National Cemetery.

-Seventy-Nine years later, the Mountain Beach Veteran’s Athletic Association in South Williamsport held a Gold Star Memorial Service at the First Presbyterian Church in Williamsport to commemorate the memories of the 341 Lycoming County residents who died while serving their country in World War II.
+The Mountain Beach Veteran’s Athletic Association in South Williamsport held a Gold Star Memorial Service at the First Presbyterian Church in Williamsport to commemorate the memories of the 341 Lycoming County residents who died in World War II.

 Gathering information for this printed program was not easy.
 Information was obtained from official government sources and from the relatives of the men and women involved.

 Few copies of the paper program exist today.
-To ensure this piece of our history survives a Virtual Memorial to those men and women has been created on the James V. Brown Library’s website at www.jvbrown.edu and can be found under “Online Resources” in the “Digital Archives.”
+Ensuring this piece of our history survives, a virtual memorial to those men and women has been created on the James V. Brown Library’s website at www.jvbrown.edu and can be found under “Online Resources” in the “Digital Archives.”

 This permanent online monument allows relatives, friends and co-workers to search the site by name.
-The site is interactive to allow friends and family to add comments about the heroes and heroines who never experienced their grateful nation’s thanks.
+The site is interactive to allow for comments about the heroes and heroines who never experienced their grateful nation’s thanks.